What is a Moggy?

 When choosing a cat it can help to do a bit of research into what different types of breeds there are.
 There are generally two categories that a domesticated cat can fall into, a moggy and a pedigree.
 A moggy is a cat that does not belong to a specific breed that is recognised by the governing registration bodies.
 Their parentage is usually unknown and they can often be crossbreeds, meaning that their parents will both be different breeds; it is also very common for a moggy’s parents to both be moggies themselves.

 What is a Pedigree?

-A pedigree is a cat that is purebred, meaning that is it is specifically bred to continue on the line of certain characteristics common for their breed and linage.
-The parents of a pedigree will both be of the same exact breed/type and a breeder producing pedigree cats must follow the welfare policies, breed types and coat colours outlined by the regulating cat governing body that they are a member of to ensure that they meet the required standards.
-However, not all pedigree cats are purebred as there are some ‘permitted outcrosses’ allowed in the mating process.
+A pedigree is a cat that is specifically bred to continue on the line of certain characteristics common for their breed and linage.
+The parents of a pedigree will both be of an exact breed/type.
+A breeder producing pedigree cats must follow the welfare policies, breed types and coat colours outlined by the regulating cat governing body that they are a member of to ensure that they meet the required standards.
+This doesn’t mean that all pedigree cats are purebred; there are some ‘permitted outcrosses’ allowed in the mating process.
 These outcrosses, specified by the regulating body, can be a certain coat colour/pattern or mating with a different type of breed that is not in keeping with the purebred requirements.

 What are the most common cat breeds in the UK?